WenliFei417/my-recipes/README.md

 **Personal Recipe Collection & Management Platform**

 A bilingual (Chinese/English) personal recipe website where I showcase my home-cooked dishes.
-Visitors can explore recipes by category, difficulty, ingredients, and custom tags.
+The site features a clean, warm aesthetic with a category-based browsing experience.
+Visitors can explore recipes by category, difficulty, ingredients, and custom tags — or let AI recommend dishes based on what they're craving.

 As the admin, I can manage all recipes directly from the frontend — adding, editing, and deleting dishes with image uploads, all persisted to GitHub as a backend-free data store.

 🔗 **Live Demo:** [wenli-recipes.vercel.app](https://wenli-recipes.vercel.app)